 This form is for new claims only.
-If you already receive Housing Benefit and/or Council Tax Support and want to report a change in circumstances or a change of address please use one of our online forms
+If you already receive Housing Benefit and/or Council Tax Support and want to report a change in circumstances or a change of address, please use the appropriate online change in circumstances form.

 The date your claim will start depends on how and when you made your claim for Housing Benefit and/or Council Tax Support.

-We normally start your claim from the Monday after you first made contact with us or the Department for Works and Pensions (DWP), but only if you complete the claim process within one month.
-If you don't complete the claim process within one month your claim will usually start from the Monday after we receive your completed claim.
+We normally start your claim from the Monday after you first made contact with us or the Department for Work and Pensions (DWP), but only if you complete the claim process within one month.
+If you don't complete the claim process within one month, your claim will usually start from the Monday after we receive your completed claim.

 It is therefore very important that you contact us as soon as you want to start a claim and that you attend any appointments that we make for you.

-- Tell us why you didn't make your claim earlier - give us as much information as you can in support of your request
+- tell us why you didn't make your claim earlier - please give us as much information as you can in support of your request

 We will then look at your request and decide whether you have good cause for not making your claim sooner.

-All payment are made by BACS so you need a bank account.
+All payments are made by BACS, so you will need a bank account.

 Your payment frequency is shown on your award letter.

-If you are a Council Tax payer you can view your Housing Benefit and Council Tax Support entitlement online, including the date of your last payment, the amount and the payee.
-To sign up please go to http://www.telford.gov.uk/mycounciltax
+If you are a Council Tax payer, you can view your Housing Benefit and Council Tax Support entitlement online, including the date of your last payment, the amount and the payee by signing up to My Council Tax.

 The amount of Housing Benefit you receive is shown on your benefit award notification letter as a weekly amount.
-Find out more about understanding your notification
+Find out more about your notification letter.

 The amount of any Council Tax Support you are entitled to is shown on your Council Tax bill.

-If you are a Council Tax payer you can view your Housing Benefit and Council Tax Support entitlement online, including the date of your last payment, the amount and the payee.
-Find out more information on how you can sign up and view your council tax details
+If you are a Council Tax payer, you can view your Housing Benefit and Council Tax Support entitlement online, including the date of your last payment, the amount and the payee.
+Find out more information about how to sign up and view your Council Tax details.

 We cannot tell you how much rent you need to pay as we do not know if you have to pay your landlord anything that isn't covered by Housing Benefit, for example payments towards rent arrears.

-If you are the tenant of a private landlord the rules about Local Housing Allowance say that we must pay Housing Benefit direct to the tenant.
-In limited cases we may consider paying your landlord instead if you satisfy certain criteria.
+If you are the tenant of a private landlord, the rules about Local Housing Allowances say that we must pay Housing Benefit direct to the tenant.
+In limited cases, we may consider paying your landlord instead - if you satisfy certain criteria.
 Some examples are:

-- Previous history of consistent non payment of rent
+- you have a previous history of consistent non-payment of rent

-- Severe debt problems such as mortgage possession proceedings
+- you have severe debt problems, such as mortgage possession proceedings

-- Learning disability that makes it hard to manage finances
+- you have a learning disability that makes it hard to manage finances

-- Medical condition such as mental health problems if it affects your ability to manage your finances
+- you have a medical condition, such as mental health problems, that may affect your ability to manage your finances

-- Addiction problems such as drugs, alcohol and gambling
+- you have addiction problems, such as drugs, alcohol or gambling

-- Fleeing domestic violence, other violence or harassment
+- you are fleeing domestic violence, other violence or harassment

 This list is not exhaustive.

-If you think you satisfy the criteria please email us at email@example.com giving us more details.
+If you think you satisfy any of these criteria, please email us at Benefit.Service@telford.gov.uk - and provide more details.
 We may ask you for proof of your circumstances.

-If you are the tenant of a Housing Association or other social landlord then you can usually choose whether we pay you or your landlord.
+If you are the tenant of a housing association or other social landlord, you can usually choose whether we pay you or your landlord.

-The amount that you are entitled to may have changed if you have had a change in your circumstances, such as your (or your partner's) income going up or down; if you start receiving a new income; if someone moves in or out of your household.
+The amount that you are entitled to may have changed if you have had a change in your circumstances, such as your (or your partner's) income going up or down, if you start receiving a new income, or if someone moves in or out of your household.

-The Department for Works and Pensions (DWP) and HMRC sometimes send us information about changes to your income.
-We also receive data matches from other government bodies which could show that the information we hold for you is different to information that they hold.
+The Department for Work and Pensions (DWP) and HMRC sometimes sends us information about changes to your income.
+We also receive data matches from other Government bodies that could show that the information we hold for you is different to information that they hold.

-If you don't tell us about a change which leads to you being paid too much Housing Benefit and/or Council Tax Support you may receive a financial penalty (fine).
-You may also be investigated by the Council and/or the DWP Investigation Teams.
+If you don't tell us about a change that leads to you being paid too much Housing Benefit and/or Council Tax Support, you may receive a financial penalty (fine).
+You may also be investigated by the Council and/or DWP Investigation Teams.